Wechsler Intelligence Scale for Children

 We help parents understand their gifted children better through specialised assessments and provide advice and training on how they can help their children in their learning journey.
 Families will benefit from an enhanced understanding of the emotional and intellectual needs of their bright children and learn how best to manage them through a customised training programme.

-Dr Sandhu also offers individual and family counselling on social, emotional, and educational issues of gifted and twice-exceptional children.
+Dr Sandhu offers individual and family counselling on social, emotional, and educational issues of gifted and twice-exceptional children.
 This may include advocacy assistance with school administrators and teachers.

 It is crucial for parents and educators to understand that while there are many methods of counselling, there are few specific modalities designed for counselling gifted children.
 This is due to their exceptional nature attributed to giftedness and their distinct characteristics.
 Conventional approaches to counselling may not suffice when dealing with gifted individuals.

-Dr Sandhu also offer general counselling for individuals, family and students.
+Dr Sandhu also offers general counselling for individuals, family and students.

 Click here to get to know Dr Sandhu better!